MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

           supports more features, and more naturally.

 **CHANGE**: log messages look completely different.
 Any log parsing will have to be reviewed.
-          New log format includes a prefix with process-id and the routine generating the message.
+          New log format includes a prefix with process-id and the routine generating the notification message.

 *NOTICE*: When migrating from v2 to sr3, simple configurations will mostly "just work."
           However, cases relying on user built plugins will require effort to port.